Can Lyme Disease Trigger Autoimmune Disease Like Lupus?

-In their article “Lyme Borreliosis as a Trigger for Autoimmune Disease,” Yehudina and colleagues present a unique case in which an infection with Borrelia burgdorferi (the bacteria which causes Lyme disease) triggered the autoimmune condition, systemic lupus erythematosus (SLE), also referred to as lupus.¹
+In their article “Lyme Borreliosis as a Trigger for Autoimmune Disease,” Yehudina and colleagues present a case in which an infection with Borrelia burgdorferi (the bacteria that causes Lyme disease) triggered systemic lupus erythematosus (SLE), commonly referred to as lupus.1

-As the authors point out, “long-term exposure of the host’s immune system to [Borrelia] spirochetes can contribute to the development of [a new onset] chronic autoimmune disease.”
+As the authors explain, “long-term exposure of the host’s immune system to [Borrelia] spirochetes can contribute to the development of [a new onset] chronic autoimmune disease.”

-This case report describes a 35-year-old woman who developed pain in the joints of her hand, episodes of low-grade fever, general weakness and fatigue and skin rashes on her hands and trunk.
-The woman reported having an insect bite prior to the onset of her symptoms.
+This case report describes a 35-year-old woman who developed joint pain in her hands, low-grade fevers, fatigue, and skin rashes on her hands and trunk.
+She reported an insect bite prior to the onset of symptoms.

-“Following therapy, her general condition improved with resolution of joint pain, weakness, normalization of body temperature, and decrease in rashes,” the authors state.
+“Following therapy, her general condition improved with resolution of joint pain, weakness, normalization of body temperature, and decrease in rashes,” the authors report.

-After treatment for the autoimmune disease, her symptoms improved significantly.
+After treatment for the autoimmune condition, her symptoms improved significantly.

 Related Articles: